 So be bold.

-Go all out, and I promise you someone, somewhere, will notice.
+Go all out, and I promise you that someone, somewhere, will notice.
 Don’t be lured by the trap of apathy and stories you’ve heard about people who breeze through life without lifting a finger.
-I’ve met a couple of those.
-They’re cool as all hell and I can never quite decide if I want to marry them, fuck them, or kill them.
+If you are one of those people, congrats on winning the lottery, and let’s grab a drink.
+You’re buying.

 What are you going to do?